 Japan Govt Submits Extra Budget Bill to Diet

-Tokyo, Dec.
-6 (Jiji Press)--The Japanese government on Monday submitted to the Diet, the country's parliament, a fiscal 2021 supplementary budget bill that calls for general-account spending of 35,989.5 billion yen, a record high for an extra budget, to finance measures aimed at promoting an economic recovery from the COVID-19 pandemic.
+Tokyo, Nov.
+21 (Jiji Press)--The Japanese government on Monday submitted to the Diet, the country's parliament, a second supplementary budget bill for fiscal 2022 that calls for general-account spending of 28,922.2 billion yen to finance an economic package aimed chiefly at tackling soaring prices.

 [Copyright The Jiji Press, Ltd.]